Resource Management Workflow

 3

-Our solution is such a huge hit that the wider Defense community have taken notice and want to adapt some of the solution.
+Our solution is such a huge hit that the wider Defence community have taken notice and want to adapt some of the solution.

 Thank You